-How to identify common feathers
+How to identify bird feathers

 There are several types of feathers.
 Downy ones keep the bird warm and are often less obvious, but most of the visible plumage is made up of contour feathers which often overlap.
 Many of those we’ve shown here are from the wing and most are primary or secondary feathers.